NadaYehia/ESN_ninaPro_EMG/README.md

 1- runfile('/YOUR WORKING DIRECTORY/ESN_NinaPro_train_test.py', wdir=[YOUR WORKING DIRECTORY])

-**Initialize the Ninapro class given the data path, data_dir is the path for the Data folder in this repo on your computer. s1.zip is the dataset for one subject in different 3 finger movements exercises**
+**Initialize the Ninapro class given the data path, data_dir is the path for the Data folder in this repo on your computer. s1.zip is the dataset for one subject in different 3 sets of finger movements exercises (E1,E2,E3): 52 different movements in total**

 2a- python